Neuro-Symbolic AI: Igniting Cognitive Fusion

 print("Meets business rule for spam?", is_spam_and_valid)

-This code illustrates a straightforward neuro-symbolic workflow for email spam detection.
-The process starts with a neural network that predicts if an email is “spam” or “not_spam” using its features.
-After this initial step, a symbolic logic layer, implemented in Prolog, checks whether any email classified as spam contains at least one advertising keyword, such as "offer" or "free"-enforcing an explicit business rule.
+This code shows a simple neuro-symbolic process for finding spam in email.
+A neural network uses the features of an email to guess whether it is "spam" or "not spam."
+After this first step, a symbolic logic layer written in Prolog checks to see if any spam email has at least one advertising keyword, like "offer" or "free."
+This is an explicit business rule.

 Neuro-symbolic relevance:

-This approach blends the strengths of neural models, which can discover subtle data patterns, with the precision of symbolic logic for rule enforcement.
-As a result, decisions are both data-driven and policy-compliant, meeting enterprise needs for explainability, resilience, and governance.
+This method combines the strengths of neural models, which can find small patterns in data, with the accuracy of symbolic logic for enforcing rules.
+This means that decisions are based on data and follow the rules, which is what businesses need for explainability, resilience, and governance.

 Implementation Playbook